Learn How to Extend AD Schema for SCCM | ConfigMgr | MEMCM

 Let’s dive into the installation guide “Extend AD Schema for SCCM.”
 Do you want to extend AD Schema to ConfigMgr to work?
 AD schema extension is not mandatory, but I recommend opening the schema wherever possible.

-Related PostLearn How to create System Management Container and provide FULL control permission.
+Related PostLearn How to create a System Management Container and provide FULL control permission.

-NOTE! – What are the changes expected with Active Directory Extension?
+NOTE!
+What changes are expected with the Active Directory Extension?
 You can refer to the Schema extensions for Configuration Manager.

 Prerequisites – Extend AD Schema for SCCM